NVIDIA/workbench-example-hybrid-rag/README.md

 ## Troubleshooting

 Need help?
-Submit your questions at the Developer Forum page for AI Workbench.
-The support thread for this Hybrid RAG project is located [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-hybrid-rag/288565)
+Submit any questions, bugs, feature requests, and feedback at the Developer Forum for AI Workbench.
+The dedicated thread for this Hybrid RAG example project is located [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-hybrid-rag/288565).

 ### How do I open AI Workbench?
 - Make sure you [installed](#nvidia-ai-workbench) AI Workbench.
 There should be a desktop icon on your system.
 Double click it to start AI Workbench.